john-kurkowski/taxes/README.md

 ## statements2csv

-This script converts bank statement PDFs from the banks I use, listed as arguments, to plain text CSV on stdout.
+Convert bank statement PDFs from the banks I use, listed as arguments, to plain text CSV on stdout.
 Example usage:

 ```zsh
 $ statements2csv input1.pdf input2.pdf